 Hong Kong rugby sevens postponed to November over COVID-19

-HONG KONG: Hong Kong's famous rugby sevens tournament was postponed from next April to November on Thursday (Dec 17) over continuing coronavirus uncertainty after it was scrapped altogether this year.
+HONG KONG: Hong Kong's famous rugby sevens tournament was on Thursday (Dec 17) postponed from next April to November due to continuing coronavirus uncertainty after it was scrapped altogether this year.

 The vibrant tournament, an annual fixture since 1976 until this year, was last held in April 2019, meaning it will have been absent for more than two-and-a-half years when it finally returns.